terilios/smartsheet-server/README.md

     type: "custom",
     sourceColumns: ["Ideas", "Implementation_Details"],
     targetColumn: "Pediatric_Score",
+    rowIds: ["row1", "row2", "row3"], // Optional: specify rows, or omit for all rows
     customGoal:
       "Score each innovation 1-100 based on pediatric healthcare impact.
 Consider: 1) Direct benefit to child patients, 2) Integration with pediatric workflows, 3) Implementation feasibility in children's hospital, 4) Safety considerations for pediatric use.
 Return only a number.", },